19hours/sg-statutes/Acts/Stamp Duties Act.md

 ### Power to amend Schedules

 78\.
-The Minister may by notification in theGazetteadd to, vary or revoke the whole or any part of the First, Second, Third, Fourth or Fifth Schedule.
+The Minister may by notification in the Gazette add to, vary or revoke the whole or any part of the First, Second, Third, Fourth or Fifth Schedule.

 FIRST SCHEDULE